DbUp/DbUp/docs/more-info/logging.md

     - Use `builder.LogToSqlContext()` to register
 * Use `builder.LogTo(new MyCustomLogger())` to provide your own logger

+These calls use `builder.Configure((UpgradeConfigureation c) => c.AddLog(log))` under the covers.

 If no logger is specified, the `AutodetectUpgradeLog` is used for .NET 4.5+ and .NET Core. `TraceUpgradeLog` is used on earlier .NET frameworks.

+The first call to `upgradeConfigureation.AddLog(log)` will replace the default logger.
+Subsequent calls to `upgradeConfigureation.AddLog(log)` will combine the loggers and result in logs going to all specified loggers.
+To clear previously configured loggers call `UpgradeConfigureation.Log = null` or `builder.ResetConfiguredLoggers()`.

 By default, the output of the scripts run by DbUp do not show up in the logs.
 To also display the script output (e.g.: text displayed by `PRINT` statements in Sql Server), use `builder.LogScriptOutput()`: